Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 So far, this fusion tree has been constructed in the space $\mathbb{R}^3$ in which the 2D spatial manifold is embedded.
-When representing this three-dimensional construction on paper, it is customary to employ a diagrammatic convention whereby the 2D manifold on which the punctures exist is mapped onto a plane perpendicular to the page, and whose projection onto that page forms a horizontal line at the top of the fusion tree diagram (for systems of anyons on the sphere, this is achieved by mapping that sphere first to the Riemann sphere, and then to the infinite plane).
-The vertical axis of fusion trees drawn in this way (e.g. \fref{fig:anyonstates_sphere}) may then be interpreted as a possible history whereby the present physical state may be obtained from the vacuum (i.e. a state with no punctures) in the 2+1D TQFT, with the lines of the fusion tree corresponding to world lines of the quasiparticles presently observed on the manifold.
-For this reason, a charge label $\mathbb{I}$ is typically placed at the bottom of the fusion tree diagram, representing the initial vacuum state.\footnote{We are free to do this because for any UBMTC there exists an identity charge, denoted $\mbb{I}$, such that fusion with this charge does not modify either the space of labels of a given fusion tree, or an individual labelling of this tree.
+When representing this three-dimensional construction on paper, it is customary to employ a diagrammatic convention whereby the 2D manifold on which the punctures exist is mapped onto a plane perpendicular to the page, and whose projection onto that page forms a horizontal line at the top of the fusion tree diagram (for systems of anyons on the sphere, this is achieved by first identifying that sphere with the Riemann sphere, and then mapping to the infinite plane).
+Noting that a disc manifold with non-trivial boundary charge is topologically equivalent to a sphere with a large puncture at the south pole, if \emph{all} punctures with non-trivial charges are brought to lie on the line at the top of the fusion tree diagram, then the vertical axis of fusion trees drawn in this way (e.g. \fref{fig:anyonstates_sphere}) may then be interpreted as a possible history whereby the present physical state may be obtained from the vacuum (i.e. a state with no punctures), and corresponds to the timelike dimension of the TQFT.
+The lines of the fusion tree correspond to world lines for the quasiparticles presently observed on the manifold, and a charge label $\mathbb{I}$ is placed at the bottom of the fusion tree diagram, representing an initial vacuum state.\footnote{We are free to do this because for any UBMTC there exists an identity charge, denoted $\mbb{I}$, such that fusion with this charge does not modify either the space of labels of a given fusion tree, or an individual labelling of this tree.
 We may therefore, on any diagram, freely insert and delete lines carrying only the trivial charge $\mbb{I}$ without modifying the state which this diagram represents.}

+(Note that for any system of anyons, it is always possible to set the charge at the bottom of the fusion tree to $\mbb{I}$, as described above.
+This is because there are no fundamental anyonic particles, and thus any system of anyons must always initially be created from a state with trivial anyonic charge.
+However, when some anyons are then removed by an arbitrarily large distance, leaving behind a subsystem with non-trivial total charge, this may be represented either by explicitly including a branch of the fusion tree corresponding to these distantly removed anyons, or by assigning a fixed, non-trivial total charge to the fusion tree.
+In this paper, we find it appropriate to keep track of the location of all anyons, and therefore consider only systems of anyons with a total charge $\mbb{I}$.)